 There is absolutely no length of service requirement for Social Security disability insurance.
 If you were hurt during a one-day stint overseas or while on active duty for training in the states, you still qualify for Social Security disability benefits.
 It doesn't matter when your period of service was or how long it was, because Social Security benefits are not related to your military service.
 Even though the program is administered by the federal government just like VA benefits, the two systems are entirely independent.

 Many vets think that qualifying for VA disability benefits automatically makes them eligible for Social Security disability benefits.
 However, the two programs define disability quite differently and have different application processes, so just because you get VA service-connected compensation or VA pension doesn't mean you'll be approved for Social Security disability.
-That said, Social Security must give some weight to a VA finding of disability.
-And if the VA has rated you 100% disabled or totally disabled due to being unemployable, this should carry a substantial amount of weight with Social Security in its decision-making process.

 You need to submit a disability application with Social Security, either online, by phone, or in person by going to your local Social Security office.
 You'll also need to fill out a disability report regarding your medical condition, and a work history report.